 In my opinion, in 2020, unless you are from a region which does not have the SNKRS app, I wouldn’t recommend buying a Nike bot.
 It is quite a large investment when you factor in the price of the license of the bot, the proxies required and also the accounts needed to enter on a large scale basis.

-> For more information on which bots to buy or not to buy, I recommend keeping a look out for our Bot Guide, which will be releasing soon.
+For more information on which bots to buy or not to buy, I recommend keeping a look out for our Bot Guide, which is live on limited stock.

 Our private winner’s circle also make use of bots and advanced monitors to spread success to those involved.